 What is Spiritual Direction?

-Spiritual Direction is a form of companionship.
-It is not counseling.
+Formal Spiritual Direction has roots in many faith traditions, and is a form of guided spiritual companionship.
+My academic education for offering spiritual direction was a two year full-time Masters Program through the General Theological Seminary of the Episcopal Church.
+Spiritual Direction session are not counseling.
 Together we sit in confidential sessions devoted to listening with open ears and an open heart for where we are directed in our spiritual lives.

 Spiritual Direction is accessible to all faiths and people.
-My experiences with Tibetan Buddhism and interfaith spiritual direction emphasize that we all don’t need to share the same sacred story to use direction for spiritual growth.
+We all don’t need to share the same sacred story to use direction for spiritual growth.
 Direction is “relational.”
 It can be deep listening or existential listening for humanists and non religious.
 It is companionship through the quest for meaning.

 Finding ways to acknowledge that Spirit within us guides us to a deeper sense of true self, and commitment to a “way” that leads us to a sense of our unity with one another and the creative source we may name God.